 Sound familiar?
 This plan or some version of it tends to be the one we all follow and in turn thrust upon our children regardless of whether it makes any of us truly happy.
 But who says this is the only possible path to contentment?
 And what of the legions of people who stay on this path only to reach the end having never experienced their true happiness and fulfillment, full of regret for having wasted their precious, God-given life following someone else’s prescribed path, filling their life with money and things but never really fully LIVING?
 NO THANK YOU.

 Why wait until a “someday” that may never come?
 Having watched my mother’s struggle with multiple sclerosis I am more motivated than ever to make sure that I do everything I can today, not putting it off to tomorrow.
 Tomorrow is never guaranteed.
 Of course we’re a little apprehensive about uprooting our whole lives but we’re more excited about the opportunities coming our way.
-Opportunities to meet new people, travel and experience new things, to embrace the unknown and trust in our faith that God will place us exactly where He wants us to be.
+Opportunities to meet new people, travel and experience new things, to embrace the unknown and trust in our faith that we are exactly where we are supposed to be.
 The opportunity for something MORE.
 Instead of waiting for “someday”, we’re making “someday” TODAY!